 Another thing that helps a lot is your village, or the people who keep you grounded.
 The people who will tell you that you need to take a break, eat a meal, have a glass of water.
 Nurture that village.

-Meet our amazing Women in Business speakers!
+Meet more amazing Women in Business!